How do I start divorce/dissolution proceedings?

 - Either spouse/civil partner lacked mental capacity to agree to the marriage/civil partnership

-A specialist divorce lawyer, such as Graysons’ team of solicitors in Sheffield, Chesterfield and Hathersage, will be able to advise you whether you should seek an annulment or a divorce/dissolution.
+A specialist divorce lawyer will be able to advise you whether you should seek an annulment or a divorce/dissolution.

 Can my partner refuse to grant me a divorce/dissolution?